gio-dot/Z-Bee-Duo/README.md

 ## How to flash

 CC2652P chip is provided with a serial bootloader, so if internal firmware have to be updated, no external programmers are needed.
-Flash can be done both from USB and from serial (when connected as a Raspberry hat.
+Flash can be done both from USB and from serial (when connected as a Raspberry hat).
 Take care to use a new firmware provided with serial bootloader to not loose bootloader functionality.

 Tested succesfully firmwares are:
 - [Koenkk 3.x.0](https://github.com/Koenkk/Z-Stack-firmware/blob/master/coordinator/Z-Stack_3.x.0/bin/CC1352P2_CC2652P_other_coordinator_20210120.zip)
 - [Egony 3.x.0](https://github.com/egony/cc2652p_E72-2G4M20S1E/blob/master/firmware/coordinator/CC2652P_E72_20210319.zip)